DataDog/ecommerce-workshop/README.md

 `instrumented-fixed` - An instrumented, fixed application, ready to see the difference in Datadog between a properly functioning app and a bad deployment.

-Feel free to [follow along](https://www.katacoda.com/burningion/scenarios/ecommerce-observability) with the scenario, or to use the raw markdown as your guide.
+Feel free to [follow along](https://www.katacoda.com/burningion/scenarios/ecommerce-observability) with the scenario, or to run the application locally.

 ## Running the Application Locally

 The application itself runs on `docker-compose`.
-Install Docker along with docker-compose.
-Then create a trial Datadog account, and grab your API key from the Integrations->API tab.
+First, install Docker along with docker-compose.
+Then sign up with a trial [Datadog account](https://www.datadoghq.com/), and grab your API key from the Integrations->API tab.

 Finally:

 ```bash
 $ git clone https://github.com/burningion/ecommerce-observability/